 Life

 Titus Calpunius Siculus was a bucolic poet of the Neronian age.
-Nothing else is known about him, though some have tried to link him to (or tried to claim that he was) C. Calpurnius Piso, the infamous Roman put to death by Nero for instigating the so-called “Pisonian Conspiracy.”
-While his cognomen is likely a reference to his poetical forebears (Theocritus’ Eclogues essentially founded the genre), “Calpurnius” was a very common name, and any link between the two is highly speculative.
+Nothing else is known about him with certainty, though some have tried to link him to (or tried to claim that he was) C. Calpurnius Piso, the infamous Roman put to death by Nero for instigating the so-called “Pisonian Conspiracy.”
+His cognomen Siculus “the Sicilian” could be a reference to his poetical forebears (the Idylls of Theocritus of Syracuse essentially founded the genre), but “Calpurnius” was a very common name.
+Any link between the Calpurnius Piso and Calpurnius Siculus remains highly speculative.

 Works

-The soles works of Calpurnius are his seven Eclogues in hexameters.
-The Eclogues feature the familiar blend (as established by Vergil and Theocritus before him) of the idyllic countryside and their inhabitants with court poetry expressing hope and thanks to royal patronage.
-Though he does not name him outright, the new “golden age” administered by a charming young and intellectual prince matches Nero’s first five years (his quinquennial), which were widely admired and praised.
+The sole works of Calpurnius are his seven Eclogues in hexameters.
+The Eclogues feature the familiar blend (following Theocritus’ Idylls and Vergil’s Eclogues) of the idyllic countryside and its inhabitants with court poetry expressing hope and thanks to royal patronage.
+Though he does not name him outright, the new “golden age” administered by a charming, young, and intellectual prince matches Nero’s first five years (his quinquennium), for which Nero was widely admired.

 Calpurnius Siculus Online